For unicorns, how much does the route to going public really matter? – TechCrunch

 Undergirding the conversation was Cakebread’s recent IPO-focused book, which not only posited that companies going public earlier rather than later is good for their internal operations but also because it can provide the public with a chance to participate in a company’s success.

-In today’s hyper-charged private markets and frothy public domain, his argument is worth considering.
+In today’s hypercharged private markets and frothy public domain, his argument is worth considering.

 What follows is the recap for those who prefer the written word, but we’ve also embedded the entire episode below.